 Skip to main content

 The UK has some fantastic paddleboarding locations, many of which are tucked away from the hustle and bustle of urban life.
 Okay, so the water’s not always that warm, but stick a wetsuit on and who’s to know you’re not in the Med, right?!
 And what we might lack in temperature, we more than make up for in the diversity of our paddling spots; from remote Cornish coves, to meandering Welsh rivers and Scottish lochs – if you can get yourself and your board there, you’ll be in for a truly special experience.
 Whether you’re up for a walk or not, chances are you’ll struggle to get close to the perfect launch spot using public transport.
 If you can’t use public transport then consider driving.
 Don’t have access to a car?
-Borrow one and use a short-term car insurance provider to give you cover.
+Borrow one and use a short term car insurance provider to give you cover.
 Companies like Zixty offer insurance from as little as one hour, all the way up to 28 days.

 Once you’re sorted for transport, let’s consider where your adventures might take you!
 Here are five great spots to explore: